dotkam.com stats

 Aug 10

-Connect to Wireless Network in Startup
+Connect to Wireless Network at Startup

 Assuming WPA/WPA2 security is used, first thing to do is to get a hash/hex of the password.
 Below “myssid” is the wireless network’s SSID, and “mypassword” is the password for this network.